-In the year 2000, Minute Maid Park, with its 242-foot high retractable roof and natural grass, became the new home of the Houston Astros, and it hosted Major League Baseball's 2004 All Star Game.
+In the year 2000, Minute Maid Park, with its 242-foot high retractable roof and natural grass, became the new home of the 2017 World Champion Houston Astros, and it hosted Major League Baseball's 2004 All Star Game.
 In the Fall of 2003, the Toyota Center became the new home of two-time NBA champion Houston Rockets.
-Houston's NFL team, the Houston Texans, held their first game in August 2002 in the new Reliant Stadium.
-With 69,500 seats and the first retractable roof for a football stadium with a natural grass-playing surface, it was the perfect place to hold one of the biggest events in sports in 2004, Super Bowl XXXVIII.
-It will also host the 2011 NCAA Final Four.
-Reliant Stadium is also home of the Houston Livestock Show and Rodeo – the world’s largest rodeo.
+Houston's NFL team, the Houston Texans, held their first game in August 2002 in Reliant Stadium, now NRG Stadium.
+With 69,500 seats and the first retractable roof for a football stadium with a natural grass-playing surface, it was the perfect place to hold one of the biggest events in sports in 2004 and 2017, Super Bowl XXXVIII and Super Bowl LI.
+It also hosted the 2011 NCAA Final Four.
+NRG Stadium is also home of the Houston Livestock Show and Rodeo – the world’s largest rodeo.

 Houston offers a vast number of high quality golf courses, including public, semi-private and private courses.
-Many PGA and LPGA tournaments have been held in Houston, including the annual Shell Open, The Champions Tour, and many more.
+Many PGA and LPGA tournaments have been held in Houston, including the Houston Open, The Champions Tour, and many more.

 Water sports are one of the many more outdoors activities the city of Houston has to offer.
 Houston is conveniently located near Galveston Bay, the Gulf of Mexico, Lake Conroe, and Lake Livingston.